huwatts/Flask-Flashcard-Project/README.md

 "/flash_c" (flash_c.html, flash_c.js, app.py, index.css) is the main webpage of the project, and utlises a significant proportion of the project's code.
 The HTML template renders dynamically, based on how many flashcards are in a users account.
 The Javascript code is responsible for filtering and re-rendering cards as they are manipulated by the user.
 Users can filter their cards based on subject category and/or priority simultaneously.
 Requests to delete and change the priority of specifc cards are handled by javascript's fetch api.

 "/add_card" (add_card.html, add_card.js, app.py, index.css) is a webpage which allows users to add cards to their account.
 This page also makes use of AJAX, allowing cards to be added quickly, while viewing a responsive log of what the back-end is doing. "starter_deck.py" holds an array of flashcards which can be easily added by new users.

+## Dependencies (all included in .devcontainer):
+Python 3.11
+flask
+flask_sqlalchemy

+Other dependencies include: jQuery 3.6.0, bootstrap 3.4.1 and a modified version of a toggle switch taken from: [w3schools](https://www.w3schools.com/howto/howto_css_switch.asp).